We asked seven leading AI tools to create the same image. Some nailed it, some missed the mark entirely—and one seriously surprised us.

 Key brand colour palette: PP purple #260d36, bg-colour #fffce1, New hot pink accent: #c02c95

-Extended palette: PP pink #ffb8e6, PP light blue #ade7ff, PP blue #6791cb, PP light green #78fdc9″
+Extended palette: PP pink #ffb8e6, PP light blue #ade7ff, PP blue #6791cb, PP light green #78fdc9

-It tests three critical things:
+This prompt tests three critical things:

 - Complex instruction following: Can it handle multi-part, detailed requirements without dropping anything?